 Moody’s was founded in the year1909 by John Moody is headquartered in Newyork.
 Later in 1962, it was acquired by Dun and Bradstreet.Moody’s assigns ratings to companies and countries.
 Moodys rate the commercial and public debt securities that include corporate bonds, money market funds, fixed-income funds, and hedge funds.
 Their rating ranges from Aaa to C. Aaa to Baa3 ratings are given to investment-grade bonds and Ba1 to C ratings are given to junk bonds.

 John Knowles Fitch founded Fitch rating in 1914.It is headquartered in Newyork.
 Fitch rate countries by evaluating their financial and political conditions.
 Ratings from Fitch range from AAA to D. AAA to BBB ratings are given to investment-grade bonds and BB to D ratings are given to riskier bonds.
 FIMALAC acquired it in 1997.
 The fact to be noted here is Fitch delivered risk management software to IBM.

 Standard and Poor’s:

 CRISIL was incorporated in 1987.
 CRISIL happens to be the first credit rating agency in the country.
-It offers eight types of credit rating, which are as follows:
+It is a subsidiary of S & P Global.
+Crisil has two categories of securities: Long term and short-term.
+Long-term securities ratings range from AAA to D and short-term securities ratings range from A1 to D. It offers eight types of credit rating, which are as follows: